alexdmoss/alchemyst/README.md

 - Ability to create new content through website - not needed, just me, static data now
 - Admin Section - no need for login any more

+---

+## Architecture

+I was originally going to run NGINX in front of it for redirects from old site, but the patterns are structured enough that this is quite easy to do with Flask's route decorators and manipulating the query parameters.

+Doesn't really need Cloud DataStore - this data is pretty much static - but I wanted to try it out!